Guppy16/NNs-and-Deep-Learning/notes/2-Backpropagation.md

   - Recursive equation for layer error
   - Error due to bias
   - Error due to weight in any layer
-- Backpropogation algorithm
+- Backpropagation algorithm

-The backpropogation algorithm was introduced in the 70s, but was better understood in a famous [1986 paper by Rumelhart, Hinton, Williams](http://www.nature.com/nature/journal/v323/n6088/pdf/323533a0.pdf)
+The backpropagation algorithm was introduced in the 70s, but was better understood in a famous [1986 paper by Rumelhart, Hinton, Williams](http://www.nature.com/nature/journal/v323/n6088/pdf/323533a0.pdf)

 ## A fast matrix-based approach to computing the output from a neural network